Azure-Samples/ms-identity-docs-code-dotnet/desktop-winui/README.md

 | **Platform type**               | **Mobile and desktop applications**                                 | Required value for this sample                                                  |
 | **Redirect URIs**               | `https://login.microsoftonline.com/common/oauth2/nativeclient`      | Required value for this sample                                                  |

-> :information_source: **Bold text** in the tables above matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box in the Azure portal.
+> :information_source: **Bold text** in the tables above matches (or is similar to) a UI element in the Microsoft Admin center, while `code formatting` indicates a value you enter into a text box in the Microsoft Admin center.

 ### 2. Open the project in Visual Studio